 - Radiation therapy to kill cancer cells.

-Chemotherapy and/or radiation may be used instead of surgery, before surgery to reduce the tumor, or after surgery to make sure all cancer cells are dead.
+Chemotherapy and/or radiation may be used instead of surgery, before surgery to shrink a tumor, or after surgery to make sure all cancer cells are dead.

 For pancreatic cancer, it may also include ways to improve digestion and control diabetes.

-Pancreatic cancer, often undetected early, tends to spread to nearby lymph nodes, then to the liver, peritoneum (lining of the abdominal cavity), andlungs.
+Pancreatic cancer, which is often not caught early, tends to spread to nearby lymph nodes and then to liver The peritoneum (lining the abdominal cavity) flungs.